 Respond to online reviews

 You can’t control what people say about you online, but you can control how you respond.
 Use the feedback you receive from online platforms or your own candidate experience survey to build your employer brand.

 If, for example, past candidates share negative interview experiences, you should look into training your hiring managers on interview techniques.
 Even if they are harsh and/or rude, always make it a point to respond to negative reviews and comments with grace and empathy.

 Use social media to build and showcase your employer brand.
 You may choose to be active on one or more social networks, depending on your culture and messaging.

 For example, you could post your jobs on Facebook.
+It’s important to have an analysis of your page performance with Facebook dashboard template to assess the success of posting.
 Or, you could capture company events moment-by-moment with Snapchat.
 And when it comes to your social media strategy, you have to be yourself.
 People can tell if you’re faking it, and then they will be discouraged from applying for your open roles.

 Tell your employees’ stories

 Your current employees are employer brand’s biggest ambassadors.
 Most candidates want to know what their potential future coworkers like about their jobs.
 Use genuine employee testimonials to add a human element to your careers page.